d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 ## Reading the Dataset

-Next, we read the organized dataset consisting of raw image files.
+Next, we [**read the organized dataset consisting of raw image files**].
 Each example includes an image and a label.

 ```{.python .input}
 train_ds, valid_ds, train_valid_ds, test_ds = [